smith-sj/27/README.md

 | | | |
 | | | |
 ```
-Players take turns placing their respective tokens on the board, attempting to make combinations of 3, both on a single plane and across
+Players take turns placing their respective tokens on the board, attempting to make combinations of 3; both, on a single plane, and across
 multiple planes.
 Players may only place tokens on higher planes if the same square is occupied on the lower plane.
 (Imagine the tokens are being stacked.)